-An algorithm in time $2^{\mathcal{O}(\text{tw-log tw})} \cdot n^{\mathcal{O}(1)}$ is optimal under the ETH.
+An algorithm in time 2^{O(tw·log tw)} · n^{O(1)} is optimal under the ETH.
 [Cygan, Nederlof, Pilipczuk, Pilipczuk, van Rooij, Wojtaszczyk.
 2011]

-This reduction uses a framework by

-[Lokshtanov, Marx, Saurabh.
+This reduction uses a framework by [Lokshtanov, Marx, Saurabh.
 2011]

-There are other examples of such problems...
+There are other examples of such problems (as we may see later)...

-- Introduction to graph minors
+- Introduction to graph minors - Introduction to parameterized complexity

-- Treewidth

 - Definition and simple properties

 - Brambles and duality

 - Computing treewidth

 - Dynamic programming on tree decompositions

 - Exploiting topology in dynamic programming

-- Bidimensionality

-- Some ingredients

-- An illustrative example
+- Some ingredients and an illustrative example

 - Meta-algorithms

-- 4 Irrelevant vertex technique
+- Irrelevant vertex technique

-- 5 Application to hitting minors
+- Application to hitting minors

 - Parameterized by treewidth

 - Parameterized by solution size

+- More general modification operations

-- Introduction to graph minors
+- Introduction to graph minors - Introduction to parameterized complexity

-- Treewidth

 - Definition and simple properties

 - Brambles and duality

 - Computing treewidth

 - Dynamic programming on tree decompositions

 - Exploiting topology in dynamic programming

-- Bidimensionality

-- Some ingredients

-- An illustrative example
+• Some ingredients and an illustrative example

 - Meta-algorithms

 - Irrelevant vertex technique

-- 5 Application to hitting minors
+- Application to hitting minors

 - Parameterized by treewidth

 - Parameterized by solution size

+- More general modification operations

+- 7 Kernelization (?)